 How do efforts to combat insurgencies inadvertently fuel further conflict?
 My research explores how state-building and "hearts and minds" campaigns can increase turmoil by (unexpectedly) reshaping the social hierarchies and boundaries within local communities.

 “Aid, Exclusion, and the Local Dynamics of Insurgency in Afghanistan”, 2018, by Daniel Karell and Sebastian Schutte.
 Journal of Peace Research 55(6):711-725.
-The pre-print version is here, and the online appendix is here.
+The pre-print version is here, the online appendix is here, and the blog version is at PV@G.

 “Ethnicity and Nationalism in Afghanistan in the Post-2001 Era”, 2016.
 Introduction to special issue commemorating the 15th anniversary of September 11, 2001, by Daniel Karell.
 Studies in Ethnicity and Nationalism 16(3):456-459.